ucbrise/cs294-ai-sys-fa19/index.md

 {% include syllabus_entry %}
 ## Discussion of Model Development and Training Frameworks

-*Update:* Two of the readings were changed to reflect a focus on deep learning frameworks.
-The previous readings on SystemML and Keystone have been moved to optional reading.
+_Update:_ Two of the readings were changed to reflect a focus on deep learning frameworks.
+The previous readings on SystemML and KeystoneML have been moved to optional reading.

 <div class="reading">
 <div class="required_reading" markdown="1">